 Rule: You must know the difference between an asset and a liability.
 An asset is something that puts money in my pocket.
 A liability is something that takes money out of my pocket.
 If you want to be rich, simply spend your life buying assets.
 If you want to be poor or middle class, spend your life buying liabilities.
 It’s not knowing the difference that causes most of the financial struggle in the real world.

-Richard admits he is still challenged by the idea that a house is not an asset.
+Robert admits he is still challenged by the idea that a house is not an asset.
 Why is a house not an asset?

 Most people work all their lives paying for a home they never own.

 Even though people receive a tax deduction for interest on mortgage payments, they pay for all their other expenses with after-tax dollars.

 Houses do not always go up in value.